-If you are working in 2016 and your earnings average more than $1,130 a month, you generally cannot be considered disabled.
+- If you are working and your earnings average more than $1,130 a month, you generally cannot be considered disabled.

-The government maintains a list of medical conditions that are so severe, that they automatically mean that you are disabled.
-If you have a condition that is not on the list, the government has to decide if it is sever enough to qualify for benefits.
+- The government maintains a list of medical conditions that are so severe, that they automatically mean that you are disabled.
+If you have a condition that is not on the list, the government has to decide if it is severe enough to qualify for benefits.

-If your condition is not on the list of severe medical conditions, but is severe enough to prevent you from doing your job, the Social Security administration proceeds to step 5.
+- If your condition is not on the list of severe medical conditions but is severe enough to prevent you from doing your job, the Social Security administration proceeds to the next question.

 Even if you were to qualify under the government benefits, you would still receive the total monthly benefit you purchased from the insurance company.
 If you’re looking to reduce your premiums on a policy, the social insurance substitute rider should be considered.

 William Olmsted is a Registered Representative of Park Avenue Securities LLC (PAS).
 Securities products offered through PAS, member FINRA, SIPC.
 Financial Representative of The Guardian Life Insurance Company of America® (Guardian), New York, NY.
 PAS is an indirect, wholly-owned subsidiary of Guardian.
 Financial Balance Group, LLC is not an affiliate or subsidiary of PAS or Guardian.